haoling-m/stormdrop/README.md

 `state` is an array with 1 32-bit unsigned integer initialized with any value.

-`entropy` is a 32-bit pseudo-random unsigned integer initialized with any value.
+`entropy` is a 32-bit unsigned integer initialized with any value or the previous pseudo-random number result from `stormdrop()`.

 The return value data type is `uint32_t`.